 The vast majority of active malware and ransomware families include some sort of communication with command and control systems (C&Cs).
-This connection allows them to receive their instructions, such as which institutions to target, the encryption keys for ransomware, and targets for DDoS bots, as well as to exfiltrate stolen data.
+This connection allows them to receive instructions, such as which institutions to target, the encryption keys for ransomware, and targets for DDoS bots, as well as to exfiltrate stolen data.

-Malware Patrol tracks a large number of malware and ransomware families that employ DGAs.
-We provide threat data feeds and block lists, helping organizations protect their employees, customers and assets from infections and data exfiltration.
+Malware Patrol tracks a large number of malware and ransomware families that employ DGAs and their multiple seeds.
+We provide threat data feeds and block lists, helping organizations protect their employees, customers, and assets from infections, data exfiltration, and extortion.

 Information Security and Threat Intelligence Professional whose qualifications include in-depth knowledge of Internet technologies, current cyber security landscape, incident response, security mechanisms and best practices.Â He founded the Malware Patrol project in 2005.
 The company is helping enterprises around the world to protect themselves from malware and ransomware attacks through some of the most comprehensive threat data feeds and block lists on the market.